fpelletier-gh/github-finder/README.md

 # Github finder

-A simple application to find Github user by their username and display a card with some of their information.
+A simple application to find Github user by their username and display a card with informations about them.

 The goal of this project was to learn how to create a custom Webpack configuration to build, develop and minimize a web application.
 I used the bootstrap library for styling.
 For the Javascript, the focus was on document node creation, the fetch API and the use of functions.